 There is no clear rule regarding which stock exchange the SPIC must be listed on.
 However, based on the analysis of the current regulations and for other practical considerations, it seems that the SPIC can only be initially listed on the Bulgarian Stock Exchange JSC.
 Before it may do so, the SPIC's IPO prospectus must be approved by the FSC.
-However, SPICs may be listed on other EU regulated markets as well.
+However, SPICs may be listed on other EU-regulated markets as well.

-d.
-Asset levels/activity tests
+2.4 Asset levels/activity tests

-- The SPIC may invest its free cash in securities, issued or guaranteed by an EU member state and in bank deposits in banks, which are authorised to perform activities in such member state.
-The SPIC may invest in such assets within 6 months after the registration of any capital increase within the relevant registries.
+- The SPIC may invest its free cash in securities issued or guaranteed by an EU Member State and in bank deposits in banks that are authorised to perform activities in such member state.
+The SPIC may invest in such assets within six months after the registration of any capital increase within the relevant registries

-- No more than 10% of the SPIC's assets may be invested in mortgage bonds admitted to trading on a trading venue in an EU member state - No more than 10% of the SPIC's assets may be invested in companies, which provide services to the SPIC - No more than 30% of the assets of a SPIC (investing in real estate) may be invested in SPVs for investments in real estate - No more than 10% of the SPIC's assets (investing in real estate) may be invested in other SPICs investing in real estate - The total amount of investments (save for these mentioned in first point above, within the period specified therein) in assets specified above cannot exceed 30% of the SPIC's assets - No investments allowed in real estate subject to a legal dispute - Real estate investments must be located in Bulgaria or other EU member state (the possibility to make a real estate investments located in other EU member state must be explicitly reflected in the SPIC's Articles of Association and its prospectus)The SPVs in which SPICs (investing in real estate) can make investments may, in turn, invest in real estate located in Bulgaria or other EU member state.
+- No more than 10% of the SPIC's assets may be invested in covered bonds admitted to trading on a trading venue in an EU Member State - No more than 10% of the SPIC's assets may be invested in companies that provide services to the SPIC - No more than 30% of the assets of a SPIC (investing in real estate) may be invested in SPVs for investments in real estate - No more than 10% of the SPIC's assets (investing in real estate) may be invested in other SPICs investing in real estate - The total amount of investments (save for these mentioned in the first point above, within the period specified therein) in assets specified above cannot exceed 30% of the SPIC's assets - No investments allowed in real estate subject to a legal dispute - Real estate investments must be located in Bulgaria or another EU Member State (the possibility of making real estate investments located in another EU Member State must be explicitly reflected in the SPIC's Articles of Association and its prospectus).
+The SPVs in which SPICs (investing in real estate) can make investments may, in turn, invest in real estate located in Bulgaria or another EU Member State